kubealex/event-driven-automation/assets/use-cases/insights.md

 - [edit the inventory accordingly](../../inventory)
 - a [Service Now instance](https://developer.servicenow.com/)

+#### Use case in action

+On AAP Controller execute the following actions:

-On AAP Controller, it will use a Job Template called **"[EDA] Insights - Configure Malware Detection"** that you can use to configure malware detection with Insights and another job template, **"[EDA] Insights - Trigger Malware"** that you can run against your machine to trigger malwared detection, and wait a few seconds before the event is triggered and handled.
+- Run **"[EDA] Insights - Configure Malware Detection"** job template, that will configure malware detection with Insights on the RHEL machine
+- When malware detection is configured, run **"[EDA] Insights - Trigger Malware"** on your machine to trigger malwared detection, and wait a few seconds before the event is triggered and handled.